-- 2.3.1 The development proposals incorporate the construction and operation of a wind farm with up to eight turbines and associated infrastructure.
+- 2.3.1 The development proposals incorporate the construction and operation of a wind farm with up to seven turbines and associated infrastructure.
 The key elements of the Proposed Development are shown in Figure 10A.1 and listed below.
-A more detailed description is provided in Chapter 4: Description of Proposed Development of the Draft ES. - Eight wind turbines, each with a three-bladed rotor with a diameter of up to 150m, a hub height of up to 122m and maximum height to blade tip of 180m; - Access works approximately 10.1km of site access tracks, including 5.8km of existing track.
-Of which, 2.2km of the existing tracks will require upgrades with an approximate width of 5m; - Crane pads at each turbine location, sized to suit the turbine manufacturers requirements (typically 2500m2); - Turbine foundations, typically comprising of a reinforced concrete slab with dimensions of approximately 20m x 4m depth; - Underground power cables linking the turbines and the on-site substation, with a typical trench width of 450mm and depth of 750mm; - TCC (maximum area of 2500m2), laydown, and storage areas; - On-site substation with an approximate area of 14m x 10m; and - Grid connection infrastructure, including the control building and underground cables (1.5km to 2km in length and trench width of 0.60m to 1.5m and depth of up to 1.5m) linking the Proposed Development to the distribution network, together with construction enabling works).
-The evaluation of potential effects from the grid connection presented in this Draft FCA is based on baseline surveys, desk-based assessments and a worst-case scenario of a 66kV underground cable. - 2.3.2 The Wind Farm development will be designed with an operational life of 30 years.
-At the end of this period the developer has two options; to decommission the wind farm and dismantle and remove the turbines; or to apply for an extension to the operating period using existing equipment or by installing new equipment on the Site.
-For the purposes of this assessment, it is assumed that the wind farm would be decommissioned.
+A more detailed description is provided in Chapter 4: Description of Proposed Development of the ES. - Seven wind turbines, each three-bladed with a maximum height to blade tip of 180m; - Access works approximately 9.8km of site access tracks, including 5.8km of existing track.
+Of which, 2.2km of the existing tracks will require upgrades with an approximate width of 5m; - Crane pads at each turbine location, sized to suit the turbine manufacturers requirements (typically 2500m2); - Turbine foundations, typically comprising of a reinforced concrete slab with dimensions of approximately 20m x 4m depth; - Underground power cables linking the turbines and the on-site substation, with a typical trench width of 450mm and depth of 750mm; - TCC (maximum area of 2500m2), laydown, and storage areas; - On-site substation with an approximate area of 14m x 10m; and